mkfizi/tailstart/README.md

 ## Installation

-Use git command to download Tailstart:
+Use git command to download Tailstart where `project-name` is the name of your project's directory.
 ```bash
 git clone https://github.com/mkfizi/tailstart.git project-name
 ```
-`project-name` is the name of your project's directory.

 Run below command to install dependencies.
 ```bash